Emergency communications

 The NSW Department of Education holds ultimate responsibility for the safety of all staff, students, and visitors during emergencies across its vast network of schools.
 Following critical incidents, particularly during recent bushfire seasons, the existing emergency communication system faced scrutiny due to heightened risks and fragmented responses.
 While the need for improvement was clear, there were varying opinions on the precise problems and how to address them.

-To bring clarity and build consensus, we initiated the project with three clear goals:
+To bring clarity and build consensus, I led an initiative with three clear goals:

-1. Understand the current state of emergency communications to identify gaps and inefficiencies.
+1. Understand the current state of emergency communications to identify critical gaps and inefficiencies.

-2. Gather insights from key stakeholders to understand their experiences, needs, and challenges with the current system.
+2. Gather insights from key stakeholders to understand their operational reality.

-3. Identify areas for improvement using the insights gained from the current state analysis and stakeholder engagement.
+3. Identify and prioritise areas for improvement using the insights gained from the current state analysis and stakeholder engagement.

-Our work was ultimately aimed at providing definitive evidence to department executives, validating the necessity for a significant digital transformation in emergency communications, and ensuring a unified, effective response capability statewide.
+Our work was ultimately aimed at providing definitive evidence to department executives, validating the necessity for a significant digital transformation, and ensuring a unified, effective response capability statewide.

 02/ The Research